 Festive Christmas Pergola Ideas: The Best Tips for Lighting & Decorating a Pergola for Christmas & Other Seasonal Holidays

-While you may be dreaming of a white Christmas, if you live where real snowflakes won’t be a reality, at least you can still add your Christmas pergola decorations and celebrate outside without the worry of frostbite!
+While you may be dreaming of a white Christmas, if you live where real snowflakes won’t be a reality, at least you can still add your outdoor Christmas pergola decorations and celebrate outside without the worry of frostbite!

 If you do live where the forecast calls for chilly temps and you don’t mind the cold, make a plan to have your party outdoors and stock up on firewood.
 Just be sure to have your guests dress warm, and plan to huddle around the fireplace, or invest in some outdoor heaters to keep everyone cozy underneath a Christmas pergola decorated with lights, garlands and holiday cheer.
 There’s nothing like getting a breath of fresh air when you’re bundled up under your covered pergola or patio.

 Warm or cold, the holiday season is a perfect time to decorate your pergola and patio to put your outdoor kitchen to use.
 If you’re a natural at entertaining, you can put your decorating skills to work and add special touches of the season that can last throughout the year.
 If you’re not sure where to start, we’ll share a few simple ways to make a welcoming and beautifully decorated area for guests to enjoy that can be used year-round – and that’s easy to set up and take down!